Building an automated testing system for graphical software using QtTesting

 pqWidgetEventTranslator

 During program execution, pqEventTranslator receives every Qt event that occurs in the entire application runtime and sequentially passes Qt events to each pqWidgetEventTranslator instance.
 The high-level events emitted by pqEventTranslator can be captured by corresponding observers.
-Observers can serialize and print the high-level events, or save them.
+Observers either serialize and print the high-level events, or save them.
 Currently, QtTesting includes two observers, pqEventObserverStdout and pqEventObserverXML, which serialize high-level events to standard screen output and XML files, respectively.
-Developers can also create their own observers to implement custom functionalities, such as serializing events to log files or Python scripts.
+Developers can also create their own observers to implement custom functions, such as serializing events to log files or Python scripts.

 welsim_regression_record